caltechlibrary/library-shell-curl-and-api/README.md

 ## What is covered

-In this tutorial we assume you have some knowledge of Unix basics
+In this tutorial we assume you have some knowledge of [Unix/Bash basics](http://programminghistorian.org/lessons/intro-to-bash)

 + How to start the Bash shell (e.g. 'Terminal' on Mac OS X)
 + How to list, view, copy, move and delete files and directories